Web Accessibility in Higher Education 20 October

 Håkan Eftring, PhD in Engineering, Assistant Professor, Director of Studies, Lund University

 Per-Olof Hedvall, PhD in Engineering, Associate Professor, Director of Research at Certec, Department of Design Sciences, Lund University

 14:10 Teaching Web Accessibility at Laurea University

 It is important to include web accessibility teaching and understanding in various study units.
 Accessibility comprises different fields such as technical compliance, usability and design, and cognition.
 It is also important to consider using clear and appropriate language.
 During this presentation we will demonstrate how we teach web accessibility at Laurea.
 We will also show our best practices for spreading web accessibility knowledge and awareness among students and other universities.

 Terhi Kärpänen, Senior Lecturer, Laurea University of Applied Sciences

 Johanna Lathi, Development Manager, Laurea University of Applied Sciences

 14:40 Implementing universal design across The Technical University of Denmark

-The goal of the project ‘Technology Leaving No One Behind’ is to provide opportunities and support to make inclusive design thinking a natural part of engineering new sustainable technological solutions at the Technical University of Denmark.
-In this presentation Line Nykjær Johansen and Dagny Valgeirsdottir will introduce the efforts currently being developed to operationalize the goal of the project.
+The goal of the project ‘Technology Leaving No One Behind’ is to provide opportunities and support to make universal design thinking a natural part of engineering new sustainable technological solutions at the Technical University of Denmark.
+In this presentation Dagny Valgeirsdottir and Line Nykjær Johansen will introduce the efforts currently being developed to operationalize the goal of the project.
 They will also address how the project aligns with the new overall strategy of the university ‘Technology for people’ and how it can support the goal of implementing an inclusive mindset across study programmes at the Technical University of Denmark.